 My advice to students considering ChemE: Chemical Engineering is an arduous and challenging major.
 Persistence and determination are key to independent success, but accessing all the incredible resources (like your professors and classmates!) are vital to maximizing your experience.
 In addition, the problem solving and process engineering skills you develop within the curriculum are applicable to almost any field--it is a great major whether you plan on going into industry or continuing onto grad school.

 Last words: Don't be afraid to try new things and make your own path in ChemE.
 It is the kind of department that can provide the assistance wherever your goals and aspirations may take you--even if they are considered "untraditional."
-For example, I do rocket propulsion research (I do research within Electrical Engineering, Earth & Space Sciences, as well as the Aeronautics & Astronautics department) but I'm a Chemical Engineer to the core!
+For example, I did rocket propulsion research within Electrical Engineering, Earth & Space Sciences, as well as the Aeronautics & Astronautics department, but my chemical engineering degree provided a fantastic foundation to be successful in any industry.